Quantcast

 'Gus stayed with the kids as he was supposed to do...'

-(Headline USA) On Wednesday, volleyball coach David Albornoz spoke with The Associated Press and stated Minnesota Gov. Tim Walz’s son Gus didn’t actually see a shooting, but only witnessed the aftermath.
+(Headline USA) On Wednesday, volleyball coach David Albornoz admitted during an interview with the Associated Press that Minnesota Gov. Tim Walz’s son, Gus, didn’t actually see a shooting, but only witnessed the aftermath.

 Albornoz stated Gus Walz helped other kids to safety and kept them calm inside.